• Skip to primary navigation

 When you’re shopping for corn syrup, you’ll have to choose between light and dark.
 There honestly isn’t a huge difference in taste once everything is mixed together and baked, but I prefer dark because it has more of that rich, molasses flavor that you would expect from pecan pie.
 If you can only find the light variety or already have some at home, it’s completely fine to use that instead of dark.

-Corn syrup adds sweetness and does not crystalize like granulated sugar and this helps with the creaminess of the pie filling.
+Corn syrup adds sweetness and does not crystallize like granulated sugar, which helps with the creaminess of the pie filling.

 The last thing you might be wondering about is the crust.
 Making a pie crust is not a complex process.
 Right here on the One Hot Oven blog is a great recipe for How To Make A Flaky Pie Crust, and it walks you right through the steps for making a flavorful pie crust that will be perfect for this easy pecan pie.

 Step 1.
-Prepare a pie crust for a single-layer pie (not a deep dish.)
-Roll out the dough and place it on the pie plate and crimp the edges.
+Prepare a pie crust using these instructions for pie dough.
+Roll out the dough, place it on the pie plate, and crimp the edges.

 Unrolling pie dough over a pie plate.